 2. The treatment step

 Your step after cleansing will vary depending on your skin concern.
 Want to fight tired, puffy eyes that your lack of sleep has brought on?
-Use an eye cream, like Dr. Robinson’s go-to eye product, K-Ox Eyes.
+Use an under eye cream, like Dr. Robinson’s go-to eye product, K-Ox Eyes.
 “When we’re not sleeping as much, we get that puffiness and dark circles under the eyes.
 So K-Ox is so good for that, as it has a little vitamin K oxide, and a little hyaluronic acid to help reduce that puffiness and help hydrate that area.”

 If dull, tired-looking skin is your priority, use brightening ingredients such as antioxidants to bring your skin back to life, or products that will help to repair stressed, damaged skin.